nodirt/git-tf/README.md

 GIT Configuration
 -----------------

+`clone` is not implemented yet, so the initial configuration has to be done manually.

 To start using git-tf you should have a git commit corresponding to a TFS changeset.
 The changeset is not required to be latest changeset.
 If loosing your git change history, and downloading it from TFS is